Merissa Wakefield has perfected the art of lifestyle photography.

-Our entire Click Love Grow graduates community are in love with Merissa’s style (including me!), so I asked her to share a couple of tips on how to capture kids in this candid way.
+Our entire Click Love Grow graduates community are in love with Merissa’s lifestyle shots (including me!).
+That’s why I asked her to share a couple of tips and ideas on how to capture kids and the art of everyday in this candid way.
 She delivered above and beyond when she shared an incredibly practical how to guide!

-Get ready to be inspired and learn something truly valuable in your photography today…
+Get ready to be inspired by her lifestyle approach in pictures, and learn something truly valuable in your real life photography today…

 So my husband bought me a DSLR for Mother’s Day, but then I became even more frustrated because you can’t just aim it and hope for the best!
 I felt like I was wasting my DSLR, using it on auto.